rpa-dev/rpa-website/src/pages/admissions/index.md

 ---
 **Registration Process**

-**All forms and envelopes need to be submitted no later than Monday, April 12, 2021 at 1pm in order to be included in the lottery for class openings if there is not a current space available.
+**All forms and envelopes need to be submitted ASAP in order to be included in the lottery for class openings if there is not a current space available.
 If space is available it is on a first come, first served basis due to COVID at this time.**

 **Please email the Director directly at [rlwp@copper.net](mailto:rlwp@copper.net) for a set of enrollment/registration forms for your child/ren.
 The Director will send each family the information ASAP to start the enrollment/registration process.
 A spot is NOT reserved until we have received all of the necessary paperwork and payment in the mail for your family as spots are very limited.**